Joseph Athias: Life

 It is likely Athias had to use a reseller to distribute his stock; one of them was Joseph Deutz, a banker and an art collector.
 In 1681 he bought more letter cases by Christoffel van Dijck from the estate of Daniel Elzevir.
 Athias was boycotted by five lettercasters and their pupils.
 In 1683 the Athias moved from Zwanenburgerstraat, owned by his brothers-in-law, to Utrechtsestraat?
 In 1686 he moved to Nieuwe Herengracht and rented his accommodation, the printing house and type foundry from his business partner Susanne Veselaer.
 (She invested in real estate and owned a country house in Soest.
 Athias only owned half of plot and the alley leading to the backhouse.)
 It is likely he assisted and advised his son Manuel and Joan Bus.
 In 1687 he auctioned 3,000 bibles (Old Testament), available for less than one euro each.
 In 1690 Joseph Penso de la Vega, who had used Athias' services earlier, had his Retrato de la Prudencia, y simulacro del Valor, al Augusto Monarca Guilielmo Tercero, Rey de la Gran Bretaña printed by Bus, using the rare ascendonica italic.

 In 1695 he went bankrupt and hide himself for several months because of debts.
 In May 1696 he and his son came to an agreement with the 22 creditors.
 He died early May 1700 shortly after publishing the Confessiones by Augustine.
-In 1702 Manuel seems to have sold half of plot to Cornelia Schipper, the heir of Susanne Veselaer; in 1705 he sold her the alley.
+In 1702 Manuel seems to have sold half of plot to Cornelia Schipper, the heir of Veselaer; in 1705 he sold her the alley.
 In 1710 Manuel was ordered to vacate the printing house and foundry.
 The matrices stored in cabinet, can be seen in the Amsterdam Museum.

 The Athias published 450 works, such as Megillot and Hafṭarot and a Yiddish translation of the Bible (1678) that did not sell well.
 The latter involved Athias in a competition with Uri Phoebus Halevi.
 The Mishneh Torah by Maimonides, and a commentary by Abraham de Boton was printed by Manuel, like the Order of the Book of the Law.